 Biography

-Nir Eval, D.Phil., is the inaugural Henry Rutgers Professor of Bioethics as well as the inaugural Dr. and Mrs. Stanley S. Bergen Professor of Bioethics in the Department of Health Behavior, Society, and Policy at the Rutgers School of Public Health.
+Nir Eyal, D.Phil., is the inaugural Henry Rutgers Professor of Bioethics as well as the inaugural Dr. and Mrs. Stanley S. Bergen Professor of Bioethics in the Department of Health Behavior, Society, and Policy at the Rutgers School of Public Health.
 He is also a faculty member within the Rutgers Institute for Health and the Rutgers Department of Philosophy.
-Dr. Eyal engages in a broad range of bioethical issues, especially in population-level bioethics, including the ethical allocation of (human) resources for health, ethical health promotion policy, ethics in health security and in pandemic response, and the ethics of research on human participants.
+Between 2019-2024, he directed the Center for Population-Level Bioethics.
+Dr. Eyal’s research focuses primarily on population-level bioethics, including ethics in health security and pandemic response, the ethical allocation of (human) resources for health, ethical health promotion policy, and the ethics of research on human participants.

 Research Interests